-- a.
-Are to be formal presentations requiring advance notification and preparation - b.
-Typically include development of PowerPoint Presentations and/or handouts - c.
-May be given only once for credit - d.
-May not be a repeat of a lecture developed and presented by someone else - e.
-Do not include moderating a seminar, participating in problem-based learning courses or teaching in informal settings such as student rounds, regularly scheduled resident rounds, hospital case rounds, or lectures to lay audiences - f.
+- 1. Laboratory Teaching Sessions: - a.
+Are expected to be organized, requiring advanced notification and preparation - b.
+Must involve at least 3 participants - c.
+Are intended to be hands-on, requiring a physical skill component - d.
+May be repeated once only for credit - e.
+Are expected to challenge the Resident to prepare by researching and practicing in advance of the session d.
+May not be a repeat of a lecture developed and presented by someone else e.
+Do not include moderating a seminar, participating in problem-based learning courses or teaching in informal settings such as student rounds, regularly scheduled resident rounds, hospital case rounds, or lectures to lay audiences f.
 Challenge the resident to prepare by researching and referencing the literature and effectively communicating that information to an audience